Luisinhoas/Causal-Inference-GP1-/README.md

 ### b.
 Homoscedasticity problem.
-Now I have to focus in the next problem: it seems that we also have a problem of Heterocedasticity.
+Now I have to focus in the next problem: it seems that I also have a problem of Heterocedasticity.
 There are several ways to control this, but lets first focus on measuring if this is right.

 #### Measuring the variance 4 ways:
 One of the assumptions made about residuals/errors in OLS regression is that the errors have the same but unknown variance.
 This is known as constant variance or homoscedasticity.
 When this assumption is violated, the problem is known as heteroscedasticity.